LincaMarius/ISAP-1_Instruction_Set/README.md

 Adds the numeric value at Address [n] with the numeric value stored in the Accumulator and stores the result in the Accumulator.

-The timing diagram for the ADD instruction implemented on the ISAP-1 Model A Version 1.1 Computer is unchanged compared to version 1:
+The timing diagram for the ADD instruction in Revision 2 is unchanged from that in Revision 1 of the Instruction Set.

 ![ Figure 5 ](/Pictures/Figure5.png)